CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: CuLEmo Dataset Preparation

 \subsection{Language and Cultures Covered}

-Several factors guided our choice of languages: (1) typological variety (five distinct languages with four different scripts), (2) geographical diversity (eastern vs.\ western contexts), (3) resource availability (low- vs.\ high-resource languages), and (4) the availability of native speakers for translation reviews.
-These considerations helped ensure a broad range of cultural norms and concepts.
+Several factors guide our choice of languages, ensuring a broad range of cultural norms and concepts: (1) typological variety (five languages with four scripts), (2) geographical diversity (eastern vs.\ western contexts), (3) resource availability (low- vs.\ high-resource languages), and (4) the availability of native speakers for translation reviews.